-White wine sangria with Fall fruits makes a beautiful presentation for holiday tables.
-Rosemary sprigs and fresh cranberries bring in all the Thanksgiving and Christmas feelings. 🙂
+White Wine Sangria infused with fall fruits creates a beautiful presentation for holiday tables.
+Rosemary sprigs, crisp green apple slices, and fresh cranberries bring together all of the beauty of Thanksgiving and Christmas.

-We enjoy rimming the serving glasses with cinnamon sugar for a bit of extra flavor and sweet.
+We enjoy rimming the glasses with cinnamon sugar for a bit of extra flavor and sweet.
 This is an optional garnish but provides a burst of flavor and a beautiful flair.

 There are lots of options for presentation.
 Mason jars, stemmed wine glasses or even beautiful cut glass drinking glasses can all make appropriate vessels for this Sangria.
 If you use stemless glasses be sure to provide your guests with napkins as the glasses will sweat from the warmth of their hands.

 Choose whatever style pitcher and glasses work best for your event.

-- The best white wines for sangrias we have found is either a simple Chardonnay, or Pinot Grigio.
+- The best white wines for sangrias we have found are either a simple Chardonnay or Pinot Grigio.
 They are both widely available, inexpensive and tasty.

 - Any good quality sparkling cider like Martinelli’s will work well in this white wine sangria.

-- Rosemary and cranberries make beautiful additions to any Christmas Sangria.
+- Rosemary and cranberries make beautiful, festive additions to any Christmas Sangria.

 White wine Sangria with sparkling cider is a perfect light fall and winter alcoholic beverage.
 For this christmas sangria we add Fresh Rosemary sprigs and fresh cranberries.